openjdk/jfx/tests/manual/monkey/README.md

 ## Build

 The tool uses `ant` to build a non-modular JAR.
-You'll need to specify the path to JavaFX SDK 20+:
+You'll need to specify the path to JavaFX SDK 20+ (using absolute path, the script apparently does not understand ~ symbols):
 ```
 ant -Djavafx.home=<JAVAFX>
 ```